 To dive deeper into each mode with hands-on exercises, check out the permissions and security tutorial that guides you step by step.
 If you are just getting started, the quickstart guide lets you configure your permissions in under 5 minutes.

-Key takeaway: Normal mode is suitable for 90% of daily use cases; only switch to Bypass in a disposable environment.
+Key takeaway: default mode is suitable for the vast majority of daily use cases; only switch to bypassPermissions in a disposable environment.
+Use Shift+Tab or Alt+M to cycle through modes in session.

 How to configure allow/deny rules in settings.json?